cansarigol/pdbr/README.md

 ```

 ### History
-**store_history** setting is used to keep and reload history, even the prompt is closed and opened again.
+**store_history** setting is used to keep and reload history, even the prompt is closed and opened again:
 ```
 [pdbr]
 ...